kalimora/f-team-cmpm-121/README.md

 Overall, we shifted our approach to focus on simplicity, collaboration, and iteration.
 This helped us meet the F0 requirements effectively and build a strong foundation for future improvements.

 ### F1.a - Everyone
+- We made sure the game's grid state is stored in a single contiguous byte array.
+- We changed our grid state to use a byte array as the main format.
+- We chose an AoS format and each cell's data (water levels, sun levels, cell type, and plant growth) is stored one after another in the array.
+- We added functions to convert the byte array into a readable format when needed, like for gameplay logic or rendering.

 ### F1.b - Kaylee
 - I made a saveGame function to save the game, player position, and plant data.